zio/zio/docs/guides/migrate/from-akka.md

 ## Event Sourcing

-Actors are a good fit for event sourcing.
+### Event Sourcing in Akka

 In event sourcing, we store the events that happened in the past and use them to reconstruct the current state of the application.
 Akka has a built-in solution called Akka Persistence.

 In the following example, we have a simple `PersistentCounter` actor which accepts `inc` and `dec` messages and increments or decrements in its internal state and also sores incoming events in persistent storage.
 When the actor is restarted, it will recover its state from the persistent storage: